 Capitol Ministries Announces Leadership Transition

 “I am deeply honored to step into the role of President of Capitol Ministries.
-As a co-founder alongside Ralph, I have witnessed this ministry’s growth from a single Bible study in California’s State House into a global discipleship movement within the political arena.
+As a co-Founder alongside Ralph, I have witnessed this ministry’s growth from a single Bible study in California’s State House into a global discipleship movement within the political arena.
 I approach this new responsibility with humility and gratitude, fully committed to serving our remarkable team and advancing our shared vision in the days ahead,” said Danielle Drollinger.

 This transition marks a new chapter for Capitol Ministries, as we trust God’s providence to continue and expand the work under new leadership.